 Current technology is limited for imaging objects in space since researchers use astronomical long-baseline interferometers and can only view objects from limited angles.
 DARPA is seeking to change all this by using flexible fiber optic cables to interconnect a larger number of mobile telescopes in the hope that they will be able to capture data of objects in GEO more quickly, which would result in faster image creation.

 Military satellites are critical sources of communications and data for today’s operations environments.
-Through DARPA’s Phoenix program, useable antennas or solar arrays from retired satellites in geosynchronous orbit (GEO – 36,000 kilometers above earth) could be removed and potentially repurposed as components for new satellites to provide vital mission support.
+Through DARPA’s Phoenix program, useable antennas or solar arrays from retired satellites in geosynchronous orbit (GEO – 36,000 kilometers above the earth) could be removed and potentially repurposed as components for new satellites to provide vital mission support.
 However, identifying cooperating satellites from which to harvest an array is a difficult and lengthy task using current ground-based satellite imaging techniques.
 By introducing precise fiber optic controls to ground-based telescopes, this challenge may be overcome.
 DARPA’s Galileo program seeks to bridge the precision fiber optic controls and long-baseline astronomical interferometry technical communities to enable imaging of objects in GEO faster than is possible today.

 “We know the fiber optic control community is engaged in precision control of light,” explained Air Force Lt.
 Col. Travis Blake, DARPA program manager.
 “If those solutions could be meshed with the unique demands of astronomic imaging, we could develop a new means of better, faster imaging of objects in GEO.
 We encourage experts from both technical communities to participate in Galileo’s upcoming Proposers’ Day.”